 The numbers of Autoimmune diseases are rapidly rising and by some estimates the total number of autoimmune diseases are surpassing any other form of chronic disease that Americans face.
 Our conventional model of care breaks autoimmunity down to the system it affects, so you have specialists dealing with the condition in their specific field of interest without a whole-person approach.
 This often does not include a deep understanding of the various abnormal mechanisms that caused the autoimmunity in the first place.
 There is also a fundamental lack of understanding of diet, lifestyle, and environmental factors affecting the immune system and worsening autoimmunity.
 Despite the complexity of autoimmunity, there are various treatment options beyond the pharmaceutical approach that can help dampen the immune response and provide relief from these difficult conditions.
 If you have an autoimmune condition or suspect you may have one, it’s time to look for a better approach to your illness.

 Webinar on Hashimoto’s Webinar on Female Hormone Imbalance

-For more information about my story and my practice model, you can check out this article in Voyage Austin magazine.
+For more information about my story and my practice model, you can check out these articles.